 While Boston Cream Pie does in fact hail from Boston (from the Parker House Hotel to be exact) there are a few other inconsistencies to this dessert.
 You see, it is neither cream-filled or a pie and if we're getting technical.
 We should probably be calling it Boston Custard Cake since that's exactly what it is.
 But when you're met with a big slice of chocolate glazed vanilla cake filled with an eggy yellow custard, arguing semantics just seems kind of silly.

-Entries tagged with 'Canal House Cooking Volume No. 6'
+'Canal House Cooking Volume No. 6' on Serious Eats

 Until I ran across this fish sticks recipe in Canal House Cooking Volume No. 6 by Christopher Hirsheimer and Melissa Hamilton I was pretty sure these little logs of breaded fish were born in a box.
 I'd always equated them with childhood dinners and could perfectly envision them sliding out of the box and onto the toaster oven tray.
 But one look at those panko-coated fingers of cod in Canal House Cooking and it was clear that fish sticks didn't have to exist only in the frozen foods aisle.